- Prepare materials:

 3 ways social media can help build your business.
 With over 3 billion active users on social media, you can reach your customers and potential customers easier than ever.
 Here are 3 ways social media efforts can boost your marketing results.
 SEO Search Engine...

 Canning Mushrooms How to can mushrooms at home for fun, preservation, and profit.
 When we talk about canning mushrooms in this case, we are talking about canning your mushrooms at home with a traditional canning method.
 10 steps to can mushrooms.
 Source and choose...

 Why does the substrate matter?
 In a field like farming mushrooms where it is possible (at least in part) to literally grow with waste materials and manure, why does your substrate matter?
 A few things to look at with the cost of a substrate as you grow and...

 Online Food Ordering Systems for Mushroom Farms A good number of Mushroom Farmers are looking for local delivery solutions.
-They want an app or a feature on their website that allows customers to order fresh food locally and set up delivery, or pickup.
-So, I thought I...
+Each one is looking for Online Ordering For Mushroom Farms.
+They want an app or a feature on their website that allows customers to order fresh...

 A great video from Southwest Mushrooms on making your own masters mix with our ingredients.
 Several times during the video you can see our product label shown to the camera.